Last updated, October 24, 2022

-Signing a new customer is an essential part of growing your business.
-After putting in so much hard work obtaining your new client, you may be tempted to take it easy.
-However, the start of your business relationship with your new client is a critical time and the most important to welcome your new client.
+Signing up a new customer is an essential part of growing your business.
+After putting in so much hard work to obtain your new client, you may be tempted to take it easy.
+However, the start of your business relationship with your new client is a critical time, and the most important to welcome your new client; not doing so would signal to them that you don’t pay attention to the importance of customer experience.

 You should think of the welcome letter to the new client as their introduction to how you do business.
-The client’s first impression will go a long way in affirming the credibility of you and your business.
+The client’s first impression will go a long way in affirming the credibility of you and your business; it is, after all, one of the most important parts of the customer experience.
 Writing a welcome letter to your new customer will help to ensure that you and your new client will have a long and prosperous relationship.

 A new client letter from your business allows your client to: